dstroot/blog-next/_posts/2021-08-12-culture-measure-what-you-treasure.md

 ![Culture Diagram](/assets/blog/img/culture2.jpg)

 Side Note: One of the values in my family was following the rules.
 So we had a defined bedtime as children, and we were expected to adhere to it.
 In my view my family just "followed the rules".
 My friends interpreted that as my parents being strict.
-Interestingly, My friends had the exact same bedtime, but their parents didn't enforce it.
+Interestingly, My friends had the exact same bedtime, but their parents just didn't enforce it.
 They had the same "rules" but a different cultural outcome.
 Another way to say this is one aspect of culture is not the slogan on the wall but rather how you allow people to behave.
 What you _actually_ allow vs. what you _say_ you allow.

-When I think about what would create a culture that I would be proud to be part of I focus on these "ingredients":
+It's why metrics are important - you have to measure the ingredients, not just the outcomes.

 ## Cultural Ingredients